shafiuzzaman-md/Performance-Evaluation-of-WebAssembly/README.md

 # Memory

-As WASM works in a protected environment (sandbox) and cannot directly access the memory out of it.
+WASM works in a protected environment (sandbox) and cannot directly access the memory out of it.
 WASM uses a JavaScript typed array to execute a C program.
 When the JavaScript "glue code" is loaded, the array representing the WASM memory is automatically instantiated.
 This can be reviewed through browser console.
 Type following command in the console:

 **Module.HEAP8**